microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Proposals (2)**

-_1. provide controls with control pane only for default/playground story_
+_1. ✅ provide controls with control pane only for default/playground story_

-> Based on initial feedback from prg-teams team
+> This is preferred approach - Based on feedback from @teams-prg/@cxe-prg team

 With that approach we would probably need to completely get rid of `controls` addon pane from all stories except `Docs` view and our `Default/Playground` story.